 the overwhelming responsibility of the countries with the largest CO2 emitters

 This is a completely new approach to the responsibility of the States which emit the largest CO2 in global warming.
-The study published this Thursday, January 6 in the scientific journal Nature focuses on the contemporary era, the period 1991-2030, in other words since the Intergovernmental Panel on Climate Change (IPCC) warned about the anthropogenic origin of warming, to the reduction commitments formulated during the recent climate conference in Glasgow, last November.
+The study published this Thursday, January 6 in the scientific journal Nature focuses on the contemporary era, the period 1991-2030, in other words since the Intergovernmental Panel on Climate Change (IPCC) warned regarding the anthropogenic origin of warming, to the reduction commitments formulated during the recent climate conference in Glasgow, last November.

 → READ.
 Climate, three questions for a crucial decade